-Start your exploration at the centrally located Log Cabin Visitor Information Center at the corner of F Street and Fourth Avenue.
-Staffed year-round, you’ll find information about Anchorage history, tours, general visitor guides and exciting out-of-town excursions and city tours.
+Start your urban adventure at the central Log Cabin Visitor Information Center at the corner of F Street and Fourth Avenue.
+Staffed year-round by well-versed hosts, you’ll find information about Anchorage history, general visitor guides and access to out-of-town excursions and city tours.
 Also of note, across the downtown corridor, interpretive sidewalk signs tell stories of Anchorage’s earliest days and signal important landmarks.

-While the 1964 Good Friday Earthquake destroyed many of Anchorage’s older buildings, some scenic structures remain.
+While the 1964 Good Friday Earthquake destroyed many of Anchorage’s older buildings, significant historic structures remain.
 Next to the visitor center sits the two-story cast concrete Historic City Hall, which first opened in 1936.
-The art deco 4th Avenue Theatre (closed now for many years) remains a prominent Fourth Avenue landmark and a classic Anchorage photo backdrop.
+Its lawn is often fronted by summer vendors selling ever-popular reindeer hot dogs and sometimes hosts outdoor public concerts.

-A handful of quaint circa-1915 cottages on Third Avenue are among the city’s original homes.
+Nearby, a handful of charming circa-1915 cottages on Third Avenue are among the city’s original homes.
 Just below downtown in Ship Creek, the Alaska Railroad Anchorage Depot, built in 1942, still serves the state’s rails today.

 The circa-1915 Oscar Anderson House Museum at 420 M St. today is surrounded by a charming park, a quiet corner of downtown where kids can burn off some energy.
 The house, which in past summers has opened to tourists, is a peek back in time to the pioneer days, when namesake Anderson claimed to be the 18th settler to arrive in “Tent City.”
-His widow donated the property to posterity in 1976 and it is Anchorage’s only home museum.
+His widow donated the property to posterity in 1976.

 Anchorage’s nighttime pursuits range from sporty pubs to higher-end cocktail bars to no-frills Alaska dive bars.
-A hot ticket during Anchorage’s long-lit summer days is to score a seat some on a patio or deck and soak in the novelty of late-hour sunshine.
+A hot ticket during Anchorage’s long-lit summer days is to score a patio or deck seat and soak in the novelty of late-day sunshine.

-Start out at the corner of G Street and Sixth Avenue, across from the Performing Arts Center, where a nexus of bars includes Humpy’s Great Alaskan Alehouse (610 W. Sixth Ave.).
+For pub-crawling, begin at the corner of F Street and Sixth Avenue, across from the Alaska Center for the Performing Arts, where a nexus of bars includes Humpy’s Great Alaskan Alehouse (610 W. Sixth Ave.).
 The menu covers the gamut of Alaska pub grub, like fried halibut and king crab nuggets with garlic aioli, and its expansive beer selection is top-tier.
-Next door to Humpy’s is Flattop Pizza + Pool (600 W. Sixth Ave.), featuring a laid-back, urban vibe, solid pizza and pool tables.
+Next door to Humpy’s is Flattop Pizza + Pool (600 W. Sixth Ave.), featuring a laid-back urban vibe.

 For a fancier evening, several fine-dining restaurants downtown have similarly delicious cocktail creations and extensive wine selections.

-Ginger (425 W. Fifth Ave.) serves Pacific Rim-influenced cuisine amid a modern, warm interior and a chic bar.
-Crush (328 G St.) features wine flights from an impressive cellar presented by competent staff, alongside shareable small plates and seasonal entrees.
+Ginger (425 W. Fifth Ave.) serves Pacific Rim-influenced cuisine with a modern, warm aesthetic and a chic bar.
+Crush (328 G St.) features wine flights from an impressive cellar presented by competent staff, alongside shareable small plates and seasonally sourced entrees.

 Haute Quarter Grill (525 W. Fourth Ave.) boasts upscale American cuisine, featuring Alaska seafood and home-grown produce whenever possible.
 This is a great spot on a warm summer night when the bar opens up its front-facing accordion walls and diners can enjoy patio seating.

-For a more laid-back dive-bar experience, and a chance to mingle with friendly locals, try Darwin’s Theory (426 G St.) and Pioneer Bar (739 W. Fourth Ave).
-Both have been around for decades and share some commonalities: no food, personable and longstanding bartenders, and plenty of friendly and loyal regulars.
+For a more laid-back dive-bar experience, and a chance to mingle with friendly locals, try Darwin’s Theory (426 G St.) or Pioneer Bar (739 W. Fourth Ave).
+Both share commonalities: long legacies, personable bartenders, and affordable drinks.

 Mad Myrna’s (530 E. Fifth Ave.) is downtown’s lively and welcoming gay club, recently remodeled.
 With drag shows, cabaret performances, karaoke nights and dancing, Myrna’s is a true standout with a high-energy vibe and a long tradition of inclusive entertainment in the Last Frontier.